marciogameiro/cluster-help/Amarel/Install_DSGRN_Anaconda.md

 # Install DSGRN using Anaconda

-Another possibility to install DSGRN is to use [Anaconda](https://www.anaconda.com/distribution/).
+Another possibility is to install DSGRN using [Anaconda](https://www.anaconda.com/distribution/).

 ## Install Anaconda